Electrical detection of interfacial exchange field at the (ferromagnetic insulator)|(normal metal) interface using spin-dependent scattering: Results

 \section{Results}

 As shown in Fig.~\ref{fig:magnetization}(a), the field-cooled magnetization in the Py$|$Cu$|$EuS trilayer shows an increase below \SI{16}{K}, which coincides with the ferromagnetic ordering temperature $T_C^\text{EuS}$ of high-quality EuS films \cite{Moodera_2007,2018Muduli}.
 The non-zero baseline magnetization of about \SI{230}{\micro emu} is due to Py, which has a much larger Curie temperature ($T_C^\text{Py}\approx\SI{800}{K}$).
-Like Py, EuS films exhibit an in-plane anisotropy (Supplemental Materials Fig.~\ref{sfig:magnetic_anisotropy} and Sec.~\ref{ssec:magnetic_anisotropy}).
+Like Py, EuS films exhibit an in-plane magnetic anisotropy (Supplemental Materials Sec.~S2).

 Figure~\ref{fig:magnetization}(b) shows normalized hysteresis loops $M(H)/M_\text{sat}$ of the Py|Cu(\SI{10}{nm})|EuS trilayer for in-plane field $H$, measured at \SI{30}{K} and \SI{5}{K} (gray circles and red squares, respectively).
-Compared to the soft-magnetic hysteresis loop at \SI{30}{K}, where only Py is ferromagnetic, the low-temperature loop is broader and shows a more complex behaviour, indicative of non-collinear spin states arising from interactions between Py and EuS.
-Regardless of the interaction, a low field of \SI{4}{mT} is sufficient to achieve complete switching.
+Compared to the soft-magnetic hysteresis loop at \SI{30}{K}, where only Py is ferromagnetic, the low-temperature loop is broader due to the interaction between the ferromagnetic layers, however, a low field of \SI{4}{mT} is sufficient to achieve complete switching and full collinear alignment of Py and EuS magnetisation.
+The more complex hysteresis loop at low temperatures, with a slightly pinched behavior and "wings" at higher fields, is reminiscent of the hysteresis of vortex states in soft magnetic films, and indicates spin curling between the Py and EuS magnetization.
+We furthermore demonstrated a non-collinear alignment at the interface between Py|EuS bilayers using polarised neutron reflectometry with polariation analysis \cite{202xCaruana}.
+With the observation of collinear and non-collinear magnetic configurations in Py|Cu|EuS trilayers, we fulfill a key requirement for the observation of a GMR signal related to spin-dependent reflection from the IEF.

-With the observation of collinear and non-collinear magnetic configurations in Py|Cu|EuS trilayers, we fulfill a key requirement for the observation of a GMR signal related to the interfacial exchange-field spin filtering process.
-As shown in Fig.~\ref{fig:Hall-cross-simulations}, we now discuss the longitudinal magnetoresistance $R_{xx}=V_{x}/{I_x}$ only, with a voltage $V_{x}$ measured parallel to the charge current $\vec{j}_c\parallel x$ and with in-plane magnetic fields applied along $x$ and $y$ directions.
+We now discuss the longitudinal magnetoresistance $R_{xx}=V_{x}/{I_x}$ , with in the measurement geometry shown in Fig.~\ref{fig:working-principle} (b).
+Here, a voltage $V_{x}$ is measured parallel to the charge current $\vec{j}_c\parallel x$ and with in-plane magnetic fields applied either along $x$ or $y$ directions.

-Temperature-dependent magnetoresistance measurements show an upturn below the EuS transition temperature $T_C^\text{EuS}$, indicative of the onset of IESF process at the Cu|EuS interface as EuS turns ferromagnetic (see Supplemental Material Fig.~\ref{sfig:magnetotransport_T} and Sec.~\ref{ssec:magnetoresistance_temperature}).